Witiko/doctoral-thesis/main.md

   neural network language model.

  [^12]: See Section \vref{sec:topological-math-representations} for a
-        discussion of the math representation that we have developed for our systems.
+        discussion about the math representation that we have developed for our systems.

  [^13]: The questions and answers in the answer retrieval task are short,